Deca Loših Muzičara: 2011–present

 In December 2011, the band reunited, having their reunion performance at the Concert of the Year in Novi Sad on 10 December.
 The band celebrated 20 years since the release of their debut album with a performance on Vračar Rocks Festival on 22 March 2012.
 In March 2013, the band celebrated 25 years since the beginning of their career by releasing the song "Flora & Fauna".
 In 2014, the unplugged versions of the band's songs "Disko klub" ("Disco Club") and "Balada o Ćutanu Ječmenici" ("The Ballad of Ćutan Ječmenica") appeared on the various artists live album Parobrod Unplugged, recorded on concerts in Belgrade club Parobrod.

 In March 2015, Jevtović left the band.
 Both him and the rest of the members stated that they mutually agreed to part ways due to Jevtović's acting obligations, and that they would probably cooperate again in the future.
 The band's new vocalist became Nenad Petrović, with whom the band performed for the first time on 2 May 2015 in Novi Sad.

 In 2017, the band released the song "Ludi pas korupcija" ("Mad Dog Corruption").
 In 2018, Živković and Ilić recorded a new version of the song "Dobardan!" with the children's choir Čuperak (Tuft), as a part of Deca pevaju rokenrol (Children Sing Rock and Roll) project.
 In 2019, the band announced they are working on the new studio album.
 It was announced that the lyrics for the album would be written by former member Vladan Miljković.

 Legacy

 In 2021, the album Dobardan! was polled 8th on the list of 100 Best Serbian Albums Since the Breakup of SFR Yugoslavia.
-The list was published in the book Kako (ni)je propao rokenrol u Srbiji (How Rock 'n' Roll in Serbia (Didn't) Came to an End).
+The list was published in the book Kako (ni)je propao rokenrol u Srbiji (How Rock 'n' Roll in Serbia (Didn't) Come to an End).

 In 2006, the song "Dobardan!" was ranked No. 36 on the B92 Top 100 Domestic Songs list.
 In 2011, the song "Prolećni dan" was polled, by the listeners of Radio 202, one of 60 greatest songs released by PGP-RTB/PGP-RTS during the sixty years of the label's existence.